unza-speech-lab/zambezi-voice/README.md

 ## Introduction

 <div align="justify">
-<p>The Zambezi Voice project is an on-going effort by the University of Zambia speech and language research group  to develop/create speech and language data resources that would enable the development of speech-based systems like speech recognition (ASR), machine translation (MT), speech-to-text translation for low-resourced Zambian languages.</p>
+<p>The Zambezi Voice project is an on-going effort by the University of Zambia speech and language research group  to develop/create speech and language data resources that would enable the development of speech-based systems like speech recognition (ASR), machine translation (MT), speech-to-text (STT) translation for low-resourced Zambian languages.</p>
 </div>

 ## Goal